isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1992.md

 ### Description

-Accounting Consultancy Pte Ltd is a pre-approved vendor offering ABSS ABSS Premier provides advanced Accounting, inventory and business management capabilities to companies.
-Process foreign currency transactions, tax submissions and analyse your business accurately.
-You can manage even the most complex business with ease using the multi-user ABSS Premier.
+Accounting Consultancy Pte Ltd offers ABSS Accounting, formerly known as MYOB.
+ABSS is an accounting software to help businesses process sales and purchases, track receivables, payables and GST, email quotes and invoices and more.

 ### Details of Solution